Ludwig Danzer

 Ludwig Danzer (15 November 1927 – 3 December 2011) was a German geometer working in discrete geometry.
 He was a student of Hanfried Lenz, starting his career in 1960 with a thesis about "Lagerungsprobleme".

 Danzer's name is popularized in the concepts of a Danzer set, a set of points that touches all large convex sets, and the Danzer cube, an example of a non-shellable triangulation of the cube.
 It is an example of a power complex, studied by Danzer in the 1980s.
-The Danzer cube is example 8.9 in the book "Lectures on Polytopes" by G.M.
-Ziegler.

 Danzer also found many new tilings.

-Ludwig Danzer worked at the Technical University of Dortmund and died on December 3, 2011 after a long illness.
+Ludwig Danzer worked at the Technical University of Dortmund and died on December 3, 2011, after a long illness.

 Danzer had at least ten students, the most prominent one being Egon Schulte.